yatima1460/yatima1460.github.io/CV.md

 ### 2023 October - Present

 Working as contractor in **People Can Fly** (**ex Epic Games Poland**) as a Senior Build Engineer.

-Maintained the current pipelines with Jenkins + Groovy and started implementing Epic Games' BuildGraph solution to accelerate Unreal compilation.
+- 2023-2024: Maintained the current pipelines with Jenkins + Groovy and started implementing Epic Games' BuildGraph solution to accelerate Unreal compilation.
-Currently working on R&D for distributed compilation.
+- 2024-Present: Currently working on R&D for distributed compilation on the cloud.

 ### 2023 June - August